offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 5. the third "a" occurs: a3
 6. the first "¶" occurs: ¶1

 The sequence "banana¶" with symbol instance counts included is [b1, a1, n1, a2, n2, a3, ¶1].
-Performing the same cyclic rotations and lexicographically sorting where these symbol instance counts are visible results in the following matrix.
+Performing the same cyclic rotations and lexicographically sorting on this sequence results in the following matrix (symbol instance counts not included in sorting).

 |    |    |    |    |    |    |    |
 |----|----|----|----|----|----|----|